 The Members of the administrative or governing body known as Newcastle Master Builders’ Association Golf Club in office immediately prior to the approval of this Constitution under the Act shall continue in those positions until the next annual general meeting following such adoption of this Constitution.
-After this General Meeting the position of Directors shall be filled, vacate and otherwise dealt with in accordance with this Constitution.
+After this General Meeting the position of Directors shall be filled, vacated and otherwise dealt with in accordance with this Constitution.

 13. POWERS OF THE BOARD

-Subject to the Act and this Constitution, the business of the Club shall be managed and the powers of the Cub shall be exercised by the Board.
+Subject to the Act and this Constitution, the business of the Club shall be managed and the powers of the Club shall be exercised by the Board.
 In particular, the Board shall act in accordance with the Objects and shall operate for the benefit of the Members.

 14. COMPOSITION OF THE BOARD

-14.1 The Board shall consist of 7 Directors, (who must all be members of the Club) they being a President, a Captain, a Secretary (which 3 positions shall comprise the Executive) ,a Treasurer and 3 other Members, all of whom shall be elected at the Annual General meeting of the Club and who shall hold office until the next Annual General Meeting unless their directorship is terminated in the meantime.
+14.1 The Board shall consist of 7 Directors, (who must all be members of the Club) they being a President, a Captain, a Secretary (which 3 positions shall comprise the Executive), a Treasurer and 3 other Members; all of whom shall be elected at the Annual General Meeting of the Club and who shall hold office until the next Annual General Meeting unless their directorship is terminated in the meantime.